top of page

 HUMAN RIGHTS ACTION PLAN FEEDBACK AND NEXT STEPS

 Once the FIFA World Cup 26™ Human Rights Framework was released, we did the cross, and we created a new draft Human Rights Action Plan that was released for public feedback on April 8, 2025.
 The feedback period closed on April 30, 2025, during which 8 points of input were submitted by 2 stakeholders.
-The final Human Rights Action plan will be published December 2025.
+The final Human Rights Action Plan was published February 16, 2026.

 If you have questions, concerns, or comments, please email our Chief Legacy Officer: Minal Davis at mdavis@fwc26houston.com